VermouthVulpix/Computer_Vision_Model_Optimization/README.md

-# Computer_Vision_Model_Optimization
+# CSE-455
 computer vision

-# About the project
+# About this course

 Introduction to image analysis and interpreting the 3D world from image data.
-Topics may include segmentation, motion estimation, image mosaics, 3D-shape reconstruction, object recognition, and image retrieva.
+Topics may include segmentation, motion estimation, image mosaics, 3D-shape reconstruction, object recognition, and image retrieva